Mountain House was so named because it is at the highest elevation (1,220 feet) on the road between Cloverdale and the

 GW Hiatt would rent out deer hunting rights on the property to various people, and they used the “skinning shed” (aerial photo #6).
 When the pond was built (after 1972) the shed was demolished and the present cottage was built.
 In front of one of the current cottages (aerial photo #4) stood a large redwood water tank that captured spring water for use on the property.
 It was demolished in 2012.

 Upon his graduation from Cloverdale High School in 1923, GW set about building a gas station on the north side of Highway 128 opposite the Victorian house (aerial photo #1).
 GW built a small house attached to the rear of the gas station on the north side of Hwy 128 (aerial photo #11).
 Originally it consisted of a kitchen, bathroom, and sleeping porch.
 GW Hiatt added a front porch and office to the home in the 1940s.
 GW married Mabel and they raised two daughters, Marilyn and Mabel (Missy) in the house.
-Currently (2016) painted yellow and known as 39000 Hwy 128, the house is now owned by Greg and Marti Lawrence.
+Currently (2016) painted yellow and known as 39000 Hwy 128, Greg and Marti Lawrence now own the house.

 Besides operating the service station, GW worked for the County using a horse-drawn grass cutter to cut the grass along the sides of the highway, and as a lineman for the County maintaining the rural (party) telephone lines.
 Neither of GW’s siblings had any children.

 Marilyn and Missy Hiatt attended Gaskill School in its original location.
 In 1944 Marilyn graduated from elementary school and continued her education at Cloverdale High School.